-Fast Track into Information Technology Ltd (FIT) is once again the Irish national partner for GOW 2016 after being with us for the past five years.
+Fast Track into Information Technology Ltd (FIT) was once again the Irish national partner for GOW 2016 after being with us for the past five years.

-This year FIT will run a programme for marginalised citizens who may have limited access to the internet and computers (senior citizens, disabled people, members of the travelling community etc.).
-The programme shows them how to use the internet and be safe while doing internet banking etc. A workshop on LinkedIn and several other workshops will be organised during the week about how to use social media for personal branding etc.
+in 2016, FIT ran a programme for marginalised citizens who might have limited access to the internet and computers (senior citizens, disabled people, members of the travelling community etc.).
+The programme showed them how to use the internet and be safe while doing internet banking etc. A workshop on LinkedIn and several other workshops were organised during the week about how to use social media for personal branding etc.

-5 or more eInclusion courses will take place during the campaign week.
-Stands at libraries around Dublin will promote Get Online Week and let people know about FIT’s various courses.
+Five eInclusion courses took place during the campaign week.
+Stands at libraries around Dublin promoted Get Online Week and let people know about FIT’s various courses.